 Quality Factors Of A Refracting Telescope

-Does all refracting telescope produce the same quality image?
-Absolutely now.
+Do all refracting telescopes produce the same quality image?
+Now.
 The quality of the image, as well as the sharpness, depends on some factors.

 Here are the quality determining factors of a refracting telescope: